charles-uno/Bloodlines/03_pcs.md

 + **The Goblin bloodline imparts reflexes, coordination, and stealthiness.** A high score will improve a PC's rolls to pick locks, pick pockets, move silently, and attack with ranged and thrown weapons.
 It also defends against detection and against projectiles – the GM may request a Goblin roll for a PC to remain hidden despite pursuers, or to duck out of the way of an incoming arrow or falling rock.
 + **The Halfling bloodline imparts social savvy, charisma, and willpower.** A high score will improve a PC's rolls to provoke, intimidate, barter, build rapport, entertain, create disguises, and lie.
 It also defends against deception and coercion – the GM may call for a Halfling roll for a PC to judge an NPC's trustworthiness, or maintain composure when faced with a tense or confrontational social situation.

+Over the course of their adventures, a PC's bloodline scores gradually increase.
+This indicates the PC becoming stronger and more clever as a result of their experiences, as well as earning divine favor by amusing the gods.
+The gods are capricious, however, so these score increases manifest unpredictably.

+Bloodline scores are set at the beginning of each session.
+To do so, each player rolls twenty four-sided dice, plus an additional one for each session that's been played.
+That is, twenty-one dice are rolled at the beginning of the second session, twenty-two at the beginning of the third session, and so on.
+If any numbers do not show up (no dice show "1", for example), the roll must be tried again.

+The die are divided into four piles by value.
+The sizes of the four piles are then assigned to the PC's bloodline scores.
+The relative order of the scores should remain unchanged from session to session – Tor Byorn Yorgensen always assigns his highest score to his Dwarf bloodline and his lowest score to his Elf bloodline, for example.

 ## Injury & Death